Skip to content

 Syllabus

-This online workshop will guide you through resources, activities, and discussion designed to prepare you for your role in research.
+This online workshop will guide you through resources, activities, and discussion designed to prepare you for graduate-level research.

 By the end of this course, you will be able to: